Australia–United Kingdom Free Trade Agreement: Response

 Further, Conway pointed out, Australia had prior to Britain's EU accession been a much larger trading partner.
 In the mid-1950s, roughly 12.5 per cent of all British exports went to Australia, an amount that began falling before accession, to 1.6 per cent sixty years later.
 Conway saw the deal's terms as indicating that the UK would, in negotiating future trade deals with large agricultural nations, be moving away from EU-legacy protections for its farmers and toward the interests of consumers.

 However, Nick von Westenholtz, director of trade for the NFU, pointed to caveats those arguments did not take into account.
 Primarily, he noted, they were based on the assumption that Australia's current trading relationships would remain the same for some time to come.
 If, he posited, China decided to drastically limit Australian meat imports for some reason, Australian producers might decide to take the full advantage allowed them of the British market in order to compensate, and Britain would not be able to do much about that.
 "The UK government has reserved itself almost no recourse to managing imports if they start proving harmful to UK farm livelihoods."

-In Australia, Grubouzinski similarly noted that the British government's selling points for the agreement contradicted themselves.
+In Australia, Grozoubinski similarly noted that the British government's selling points for the agreement contradicted themselves.
 "To farmers and their representatives, apoplectic about this deal, it has argued that Australian produce is unlikely to flood into the UK market, citing existing trading patterns and strong demand closer to home."
 Yet, "[c]onversely, in media commentary, press releases, and speaking to its more libertarian members the UK government primarily emphasised the benefits to consumers of cheaper or at least more plentiful access to Australian products, from Tim Tam biscuits to steaks."
-But few consumers were likely to see those benefits, Grubouzinski noted, unless Australian products actually were to flood British markets at levels that would force prices down to the point of adversely affecting British farmers and other producers.
+But few consumers were likely to see those benefits, Grozoubinski noted, unless Australian products actually were to flood British markets at levels that would force prices down to the point of adversely affecting British farmers and other producers.